(a chapter from Remembering Henri edited by Gerry Twomey and Claude Pomerleau; published by Orbis Books in August 2006)

 The Prayer of the Heart is another name for the Jesus Prayer, a short prayer which centers on the name of Jesus and which is very widely used, especially in the Orthodox Church, though gradually it is becoming well known in the West as well.
 In its most common form, one prays: “Lord Jesus Christ, Son of God, have mercy on me, a sinner.”

-The connection between spiritual life and response to others was basic to Henri and the vocationally choices he made.
+The connection between spiritual life and response to others was basic to Henri and the vocational choices he made.
 Henri was torn between competing vocational attractions — university professor, monk, missionary, or becoming part of a community of hospitality.
 He fully explored each of these possibilities before finally becoming a member of the L’Arche community at Daybreak near Toronto.
-He, too, became a spiritual father and guide to many people.
+Along the way he became a spiritual father and guide to many people.

 Henri realized that the icon, far from being merely an artistic image that directs our attention away from the world we live in with all its agonies, is a school of seeing.
 It helps reshape the way we see and relate to other people.
 The icon — the Greek word for image — is a reminder that each person, no matter how damaged his life, is a bearer of God’s image and, like those whom we regard as saints, has the capacity to reclaim the lost likeness.
 But it is one thing to believe intellectually that, each person is made in the image of God, no less than Adam and Eve, and yet another to actively seek that image and to relate to the other in ways that bear witness to that awareness.